k3rokami/Vrv-Downloader/README.md

 It's an app which helps you download videos of Vrv.Tell me your thoughts about it and if i should release it?I've only tested it with crunchyroll anime on vrv and it works without account,Hidive and others might require an account to download.

+It's quite buggy so take note and yes I don't really code that much.

 ## Here's a Preview of it
 <img src="https://github.com/honghongleong/Vrv-Downloader/blob/master/Preview/preview%202.png"/>